yavuzyesil/destini/README.md

 There are a few questions.

-Answers are either true or false.
+There are two different answers.

 Depend your answer you will get different question.

-When you finished all the questions, the game will restart quiz.
+When you finished all the questions, the game will restart.

 👍